The Ford Explorer is our best midsize SUV, based on 2017 sales.

 Here are 10 reasons to buy a Ford Explorer.

 - Power-folding 3rd-row seat.
 It’s not available in all models, but in some trims like you’ll find in the 2017 Ford Explorer Platinum, the 3rd-row seat folds flat at the touch of a button.
-Well, both seats, technically, since the third row is made up of two bucket seats that can go up and down together or individually.
+Well, both seats, technically, since the third row in this vehicle is made up of two bucket seats that can go up and down together or individually.

 - 2nd-row captains’ chairs option.
-Some later models, like the 2016 Ford Explorer Sport, are available with a choice of seating behind the two front seats.
+Some later models, like the2016 Ford Explorer Sport, are available with a choice of seating behind the two front seats.
 You can choose either two bucket seats with a console between them or a fold-flat bench seat that’s configured with a 60/40 split.
 When done up in leather, the four-bucket setup gives your interior a serious appearance that looks quite executive, even if you’re just hauling your junior executives to play at the pool.
 Plus, with this setup, there’ll be no more arguing over who’s on whose side back there.

 - Front and rear-heated seats.
 Why should the front-seated passengers get all the comfort?
 Many Explorers, including the 2016 Ford Explorer Platinum, give you the option of heated rear seats, so more passengers can feel toasty.